 Accidents can happen within seconds of looking down.
 Instead of taking the risk, ask the driver if they need assistance with anything while driving.

 Are you going on a long road trip?
-Make sure to have a system in place if the driver wants a drink or a bite of a snack.
+Make sure to have a system in place if the driver wants a drink or a a snack.
 If this means you open the water bottle before they get a drink--do it, there is no such thing as being too safe!

 What can parents do?